Below is a listing including common dental terminology, prosthodontic and periodontal terms.

-A modification made on a dental prosthesis or natural dentition to enhance fit, function, or acceptance by the patient.
+A modification is made on a dental prosthesis or natural dentition to enhance fit, function, or acceptance by the patient.

-(Also called a diagnostic cast)
+Alginate impression: (Also called a diagnostic cast)

 Used for diagnostic purposes by the dentist and to create dental prostheses by the dental lab.

-Impression: An imprint or negative likeness of the teeth and/or edentulous areas and the adjacent tissues.
+An imprint or negative likeness of the teeth and/or edentulous areas and the adjacent tissues.

 Ankylosis occurs the roots of primary teeth lose their normal attachment to the bone and become fused directly to the bone.